cta-observatory/protopipe/docs/contribute/gitrepo.rst

 Pipeline applications
 ---------------------

-Features that, even if not vital for the next release, are still needed by some working groups and can be tested with this pipeline.
+| Features that, even if not vital for the
+  next release, are still needed by some working groups and can be tested with this pipeline.
-An example of this is the support for the divergent pointing technique.
+| An example of this is the support for the divergent pointing technique.

-This project has the same structure of the "Next release" project and works in the same way.
+This project has the same structure of the *Pipeline features and enhancements* project and works in the same way.

 In particular,